yifso/nteract/docs/groups/components-group.md

 }
 ```

-All the connected components expect either a `contentRef` or a `id`.
+All the connected components expect either a `contentRef` or an `id`.
 These two pieces of information resolve the correct data from the Redux state and pass it to the component.

 ### Extending notebook UI